Skip to main content

 If you have met all of the program prerequisites, the American Sign Language Interpreter Training Program takes two years to complete.
 Each semester acts as prerequisite to the next semester, so ITP courses must be taken in a prescribed order.
 For new students of ASL, the entire program can be completed in nine semesters.
 General education courses should be planned carefully with an advisor in order to graduate in a specified time period.

-The program is designed to completed while attending full-time.
+The program is designed to be completed while attending full-time.
 Many courses are only offered once each year and to be taken consecutively with other program courses.
 For students who have already completed all general education requirements, the number of credit hours required each semester would be reduced.
 Please contact the department for help in planning your schedule.

 Currently we only offer a day-time program.
 Students can plan on being in classes Monday-Friday 8 a.m.-10 a.m.. or 10 a.m.-12 p.m.
 During the final semester of the program, students participate in a 150 hour Internship II class and will need to be available Monday-Friday 7:30 a.m. - 4:00 p.m.